-Patrick Smith made a statement in Frisco.
+Patrick Smith (71 kg, Minnesota Storm) made a statement in Frisco, Texas.
 Hopefully, it got your attention.

-We can’t know what is going to go down in Iowa City.
-It’s a month away, it’s an hour away at this point.
-But if Patrick Smith is to find himself (once again) in position to break through, you’ll know he needed this Pan Ams as a reminder of what he can do when he has to do it.
+Iowa City is a month away.
+It might as well be an hour away at this point.
+But if Smith is to find himself (once again) in position to break through, you’ll know he needed this Pan Ams as a reminder of what he can do when he has to do it.

 Notice: Trying to get property 'term_id' of non-object in /home/fivepointwp/webapps/fivepointwp/wp-content/themes/flex-mag/functions.php on line 999